patricialuovi/DOM-harjoitus/README.md

 To do-lista, tehnyt Patricia Luovi

 ## Demo link:
-Access my site at [google.com](https://google.com)
+Access my site at [Todo-lista](https://todoapp-patricia.netlify.app/)

 ## How was the workload divided
-How was the workload divided.
-Who did what?
+Tein itse kaiken